barakbl/alfred_workflows_il/README.md

     Usage: in alfred search type: il and you will get list of rss to fetch

+2. uptime

+   Usage: in alfred type uptime. this is as basic as it get workflow No Python needed to use this workflow

+App icons from: https://icons8.com/ , free and paid options avialiable there.

 This repo owned by Barak Bloch and not affiliated with Alfred or any other sources used in workflows Feel free to fork, hack, improve or just use it.